ICHRA vs. QSEHRA: How do they compare?

 Step 5

-The QSEHRA is uniquely suited for small employers, while the ICHRA can be offered by employers of all sizes.
-Both allow organizations to give money to their employees to purchase individual health coverage and other out-of-pocket medical expenses
+The QSEHRA is designed for small business owners, while employers of all sizes can offer the ICHRA.
+Both allow organizations to set allowances for their employees to purchase individual health coverage and other out-of-pocket medical expenses.

-While both HRAs operate in similar ways, they vary in how they can be customized, who they can be offered to, and more.
+While both HRAs operate similarly, they vary in customization, who can offer them, contribution limits, and more.

 This page outlines similarities and differences between the two health benefits so you can determine which is the best choice for your employees.